Amex Gold vs. Capital One Savor: Which one should you choose?

 - 1% cash back on all other purchases

-As you can see, the biggest differences are in the areas of entertainment, grocery stores, and flights:
+As you can see, the biggest differences are in the areas of entertainment, grocery stores/U.S. supermarkets, and flights:

 - Capital One Savor wins if you anticipate spending more on entertainment

-- Amex Gold is the winner if you spend more on flights (booked directly with airlines or through amextravel.com)
+- Amex Gold is the winner if you spend more on flights (booked directly with airlines or through the Amex travel portal)

 - Amex Gold is the winner if you anticipate spending more at supermarkets

-The Capital One Savor carries an annual fee of just $95 (waived the first year), compared to the Amex Gold which carries an annual fee of $250 (see rates & fees).
+The Capital One Savor carries an annual fee of just $95, compared to the Amex Gold which carries an annual fee of $250 (see rates and fees).

 The Amex Gold and Capital One Savor each carries unique perks.
 Generally speaking, if you travel a bit more frequently or like having discounts at select stores, you’ll probably find the Amex Gold to be more useful.
-On the other hand, if you use services like Lyft and Postmates frequently, the Capital One Savor might be the better fit for you.
+On the other hand, if you use Lyft frequently, the Capital One Savor might be the better fit for you.

-Here are some of the unique perks that stand out for the Amex Gold:
+Here are some of the unique perks of the Amex Gold: